Michael-Murage/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8-24_hours.c prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

 9-times_table.c prints the 9 times table, starting with 0.

+10-add.c adds two integers and returns the result.